Most Common Goods Shipped to the Top Ports in the World

 Busiest of them all

 In order to determine how busy a port is, the most accepted international unit is the volume of TEU.
 The Twenty-Foot Equivalent Unit (TEU) refers to the cargo capacity, which is often used as a measure of capacity of container vessels.
 One TEU, the capacity of a standard container, is 20 ft in length and 8 ft in width.

 The port of Shanghai became the largest port in the world with a total five working areas.
 As of 2012, around 32 million TEUs were handled by the port.
 This port happens to be the chief economic gateway in China.
 Every month, container vessels depart for North America, Australia, Africa, and Europe.

 The ten busiest ports in the world as of 2013 is listed below:

 Now that we have an idea of the busiest ports in the world, what about the items that are shipped to these ports?
-The most lucrative goods in the world as well as some of the most ordinary, everyday goods are shipped in containers.
+The most lucrative goods in the world, as well as some of the most ordinary, everyday goods, are shipped in containers.
 Logistics software of high caliber is used in these ports to handle the shipping of our everyday goods.
-One of the largest and most influential consumer markets in the world is the USA, where goods are shipped from all over the world.
+One of the largest and most influential consumer markets in the world in the USA, where goods are shipped from all over the world.
 Taking the US as a case study, we can identify a shipping trend easily.

 Let us take a look at the top commodities by weights that are shipped to the United States through these busy ports.
 Take into account the fact that the heavier the items, the more likely they are to score better in the statistical data.